tharun208/Foody/README.md

 - Clone the Project
 - Do `yarn` to install dependencies
-- RUN `docker-compose up` to use the needed services for our app.
 - RUN `yarn dev` to start the application.

 # Foody